GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_ARCHITECTURE.md

   `EGR`, `CCMR1`, `CCMR2`, `CCER`, `CNT`, `PSC`, `ARR`, `CCR1` through `CCR4`,
   `DCR`, and `DMAR` as needed.

+This list records the first-pass complete map, not legal bidirectional access.
+The target audit removes `LL_TIM_ReadEGR`, treats input-mode CCR reads as consuming/read-clear, and treats DMAR as a typed transfer portal rather than ordinary RW configuration.

 LL must not:

 - Validate public Timer config.